JShivali/FoodRescuer/README.md

-This a final project for Cloud Computing () class.
-The project was created using the GCP free credits avaialble.
+This a final project for Cloud Computing (CSCI-B 649) class.

 ### Motivation:
 With COVID hitting the world in 2020, many families and the homeless